Kontawa

 Abdu Hamid Said, popularly known as Kontawa (born July 12, 1996, in Dar es Salaam, Tanzania), is a Tanzanian rapper, singer, songwriter, actor, model, and brand influencer.
 In 2023, he won the Best Upcoming Artist of the Year award at the 2022 Tanzania Music Awards.
 In 2024, he was nominated among the best Rappers at the Tanzania Music Awards.

 Early life

-Kontawa was born and raised in Dar es Salaam, Tanzania.
-He developed an interest in music from an early age, and his upbringing in Tanzania's vibrant cultural environment influenced his musical style, which blends genres such as hip hop, bongo flava, and singeli.
+Kontawa was born and raised in Dar es Salaam, Tanzania, in a family of five children.
+He developed an interest in music from an early age, and his upbringing in Tanzania influenced his musical style, which blends genres such as hip hop, bongo flava, and singeli.
+Before he became a musician, he sold secondhand clothes.

 Musical career

-Kontawa entered the Tanzanian music scene in 2019 with his debut single Sura ya Baba.
+Kontawa entered the Tanzanian music scene in 2019 with his debut single "Sura ya Baba".
 Kontawa has since released several other popular tracks, including Champion Ft.
 Nay Wa Mitego, Champion Remix Ft.
 Harmonize, Dunga Mawe, Mwalimu and Daktari.

-His music often reflects everyday life experiences and societal themes, which resonate with his fans.
-He is frequently compared to the late Tanzanian rapper GodZilla.
-Kontawa has acknowledged hearing such comparisons for many years, stating that it is an honor to be linked to such an iconic figure.
+He has been compared to the late Tanzanian rapper GodZilla.

 In March 2023, Kontawa collaborated with Maua Sama on the single Sikuachi.